Homeland Movement (Croatia)

 The Homeland Movement (Domovinski pokret; abbr.
 DP), previously known as Miroslav Škoro Homeland Movement (Domovinski pokret Miroslava Škore; abbr.
 DPMŠ) until February 2021, is a nationalist and right-wing populist political party in Croatia.
-The DP was founded by Croatian singer, former Croatian Democratic Union MP, and 2019–20 presidential election, Miroslav Škoro, on 29 February 2020.
+The DP was founded by Croatian singer, former Croatian Democratic Union MP, and 2019–20 presidential election candidate, Miroslav Škoro, on 29 February 2020.

-The DP is variously considered conservative, populist and nationalist.
-The party competed in the 2020 Croatian parliamentary election in a coalition with several other minor right-wing to far-right parties, including the Croatian Conservative Party, Croatian Growth and Bloc for Croatia.

 History

 On 29 February 2020, Miroslav Škoro, a former MP who stood in the recent presidential election, confirmed to the media the formation of a new party, four and a half months before the parliamentary elections.
 The DP tried to form a broad right-of-centre coalition for the upcoming election.
-They negotiated with the Bridge of Independent Lists, but no agreement was reached.
-A coalition was formed with several other parties, including the conservative Croatian Sovereignists coalition, which was established to contest the 2019 European elections, and the newly founded Bloc for Croatia.
-A coalition agreement was also signed with the Green list, emphasizing "environmental protection and the fight against climate change".
+They negotiated with the Bridge, but no agreement was reached.
+A coalition was formed with several other parties, including the conservative Croatian Sovereignists, which was established to contest the 2019 European elections, and the newly founded Bloc for Croatia.
+A coalition agreement was also signed with the Green List, emphasizing "environmental protection and the fight against climate change".

 On 20 July 2021, Miroslav Škoro resigned as party president over a dispute over party finances.
 This was soon followed by disciplinary proceedings against Škoro and his sister Vesna Vučemilović, which is why they decided to leave the party.

+On 9 October 2021, Mayor of Vukovar, Ivan Penava was elected the new party president.

+In the 2024 Croatian parliamentary election, the DP led a coalition with Law and Justice and two independent members of the Sabor won 14 seats, becoming the third largest faction.
+The ruling Croatian Democratic Union (HDZ)'s coalition only earned 61 seats, needing 76 to form a government.
+As such, the DP was courted by both the HDZ, and the main opposition, the Social Democratic Party (SDP) and Rivers of Justice coalition led by Zoran Milanović who attempted to form a broad "national salvation" government of every party against the HDZ.
+As such the party has been described as the kingmaker, as whichever coalition they join, the HDZ or SDP, would earn enough seats to form a government.
+However, on 27 April, after having coalition negotiations with both parties, the HDZ Prime Minister Andrej Plenković announced that the DP would be joining their coalition "in the coming days."